.

 suffer, suffered, suffering, suffers.verbs

-intransitive verb use.to feel pain or distress; sustain loss, injury, harm or punishment; to tolerate or endure evil, injury or pain; to bear; to suffer through something is to be patient when experiencing it; basically to suffer means to experience, either in a good sense or a bad sense; to be longsuffering (we missed our son so much when he was away, because we had no choice but to suffer through it till he returned)
+intransitive verb use.to feel pain or distress; sustain loss, injury, harm or punishment; to tolerate or endure evil, injury or pain; to bear; to suffer through something is to be patient when experiencing it; basically to suffer means to experience, either in a good sense or a bad sense; to be longsuffering (we missed our son so much when he was away, but we had no choice but to suffer through it till he returned)

 sufferer.noun,.plural.sufferers